Board of directors

 His works are also shown at “Metropolis Africa Capitals” at the Grand Halles de la Villette (2017).
 In 2016, Abdoulaye Konaté exhibited at the Arken Museum in Copenhagen, Denmark.
 Abdoulaye lives and works in Bamako.

-Since November 2017, he is the Chairperson of Arterial Network.
+Since October 2019 he is the President of Arterial Network.

 Ammar Kessab (PhD, CA) is Senior Governance Expert at the African Development Bank (AfDB).